 ABOUT THE MAKER

 I’ve been working with my hands all of my life.
 I’ve spent time as a lobsterman, shepherd, cook, filmmaker, artist and writer.
 Under the guidance of renowned master potter Felipe Ortega, I discovered a deep love and respect for micaceous clay.
-I make hand-coiled cooking vessels and cups from micaceous clay harvested in the wild, generous mountains of northern New Mexico.
-My work is one of many iterations of the ever evolving, centuries-old tradition of pottery making in the region.
+Currently, I live in Oregon where I make hand-coiled cooking vessels and cups from micaceous clay.
+Each year I return to the place I learned to harvest this clay, in the wild, generous mountains of northern New Mexico.
+My work is one of many iterations of the ever-evolving, centuries-old tradition of pottery making in the region.
 I strive to make work whose beauty does justice to her wild mountain origins and brings sustenance and vitality to peoples’ homes.